 South Beach Psychiatric Center Residential Building

-Providing patients with a normative living environment is at the heart of the modern and resilient residential building at the New York State Office of Mental Health’s (OMH) South Beach Psychiatric Center in Staten Island, NY.
-After the 288-acre campus was battered by Superstorm Sandy in 2012, the Dormitory Authority of the State of New York (DASNY) and OMH sought to safeguard the building against wind and flood damage, while continuing to provide modern patient care.
+Providing patients with a safe, supportive and modern living environment is central to the new residential building at the New York State Office of Mental Health’s (OMH) South Beach Psychiatric Center in Staten Island, New York.
+Following the devastation of Superstorm Sandy in 2012, the Dormitory Authority of the State of New York (DASNY) and OMH sought a resilient, patient-centered facility that enhances care while mitigating future storm impacts.
+The resulting five-story, 221,000‑square‑foot building replaces five outdated cottages and embodies OMH’s holistic approach to behavioral health care.

 Modern, resilient patient residence emphasizes well-being and a normative living environment.